ONLINE COURSE

 John E. Burchard Professor of Humanities and Co-chair of the Gender Equity Committee of the School of Humanities, Arts & Social Sciences - MIT | Coordinating Instructor

-Senior Lecturer in the Daniel J. Riccio Graduate Engineering Leadership Program at MIT
+Senior Lecturer, Daniel J. Riccio Graduate Engineering Leadership Program, MIT

 Associate Professor Of Aeronautics And Astronautics, Co Director At Small Satellite Center, MIT School Of Engineering